 Topanga artist and designer Urs Baur provides a different perspective on the fire.
 His crowd-funded publishing project chronicles the experiences of eight survivors and seeks to raise funds for restoration and wildfire awareness.
 Artist and designer Urs Baur had an opportunity to fly over the Woolsey Fire burn area just days after the emergency ended.
-The experience inspired Baur to begin a major project.
+The experience inspired Baur to begin a major project in collaboration with the Messenger Mountain News to bring a new perspective and a sense of urgency to the disaster.

 “It was a catalyst,” Baur told the Messenger Mountain News.
 “It showed me the bigger picture, short term and long term.
 The Santa Monica Mountains are something that exist nowhere else in the world.
 It’s the world’s largest urban national park.
 We can’t take it for granted.”